jakob-fyi/ng-adv/demos/11-containers/02-config-mgmt/readme.md

 # Configuration Management

-- Config Injection using environment variables
+- Inject Configuration into a conatainer using environment variables
-- Config Injection using a ConfigService
+- Load config using a ConfigService